yoshihikosuzuki/ant-asm-workflow/README.md

 ### 4. Run scaffolding tools

 WARN: One subdirectory must be for only a single scaffolding task.
-That is, you must NOT make nested directories like `hifiasm/salsa/` and `hifiasm/3ddna`.
+That is, you must NOT make nested directories like `hifiasm/salsa/` nor `hifiasm/3ddna`.
 Instead, you need to make `hifiasm-salsa` and `hifiasm-3ddna` right under `11-scaf/`.

 ```bash
 cd 11-scaf/